flexcompute/tidy3d/docs/source/quickstart.rst

 This page will get you set up with Tidy3D and running a simple example.

 .. note:: This is the documentation for the beta release of Tidy3D.
-If you were interested in our previous version, it is documented `at this page <https://simulation.cloud/docs/html/index.html>`_.

 Code Repositories
 -----------------